Efiamotu-1/blog-rails-mv/README.md

 ### Key Features <a name="key-features"></a>

-- add routes
-- add actions for controller
+- add rspec gem
-- add views for each controller
+- create rspec files for all controllers
+- correct response status
+- correct response body
+- it renders correct template

 <p align="right">(<a href="#readme-top">back to top</a>)</p>